 RIBA North East acts as a co-ordinating body between chartered architects, allied building professionals and the public in the North East.
 The overarching aim is the advancement of architecture and the delivery of high standards of design and fitness for purpose within the built environment.

-Through the regional office in Newcastle, the RIBA is able to respond effectively to the requirements of local members and the region, providing a vital point of contact between the RIBA and the tiers of regional governance and decision-makers at a local level throughout the north east.
+RIBA North East responds effectively to the requirements of local members and the region, providing a vital point of contact between the RIBA and the tiers of regional governance and decision-makers at a local level throughout the north east.
 By harnessing the knowledge and expertise of those who live and work in the area, RIBA North East is able to promote architecture to a wide audience.

-We have four special interest groups that meet on a regular basis here in the North East.
+There are four special interest groups that meet on a regular basis in the North East.
 These are:

 Led by Regional Council Chair-Elect Grace Choi from Grace Choi Architects.
-To advocate for equality, diversity and inclusion issues within the profession and wider construction industry. - Sustainable Futures Group:
+To advocate for equity, diversity and inclusion issues within the profession and wider construction industry. - Sustainable Futures Group:

-Led by Regional Council member Mark Siddall from LEAP and Adam Vaughan from JDDK.
-To raise the profile of sustainability in the region, to promote the RIBA 2030 Climate Challenge initiative and to be a regional advocate for sustainable design. - Small and Emerging Practice Group
+Led by Regional Council member Mark Siddall from LEAP and Adam Vaughan from JDDK Architects.
+To raise the profile of sustainability in the region, and to advocate for sustainable design. - Small Practice Community

 Twitter: @RIBANorthEast